 Considerations for Premium v.
 Reimbursement

-Cities opting to be premium-paying employers should enjoy two immediate advantages.
-First, such cities can calculate, in advance, their annual premiums, then set their annual budgets accordingly.
-Second, once such premiums are paid, the city will not incur additional, unexpected costs throughout the year when layoffs or terminations occur.
-The downside, of course, is that a premium paying city must pay its premiums even in those years when it does not experience lay offs or terminations.
+Cities opting to be premium‑paying employers should enjoy two immediate advantages.
+First, such cities can calculate, in advance, their annual unemployment insurance premiums and set their annual budgets accordingly.
+Second, once such premiums are paid, the city will not incur additional, unexpected unemployment insurance costs during the year when layoffs or terminations occur.
+The downside, of course, is that a premium‑paying city must pay its premiums even in those years when it does not experience layoffs or terminations.

-Cities that select the reimbursement option can realize considerable savings during those years when it avoids layoffs and terminations.
-Over a period of years, these savings can be sufficient to offset the occasional unemployment compensation claim filed against the city.
-The downside is the city’s assumption of risk.
-If multiple layoffs or terminations occur, a city may be faced with a large, unbudgeted expense to reimburse the Tennessee Department of Labor for paying unemployment compensation claims.
+Cities that select the reimbursement option can realize considerable savings during those years when they avoid layoffs and terminations.
+Over a period of years, these savings may be sufficient to offset the occasional unemployment compensation claim filed against the city.
+The downside is that the city assumes the risk of paying benefits directly: if multiple layoffs or terminations occur, a city may be faced with a large, unbudgeted expense to reimburse the Tennessee Department of Labor and Workforce Development for unemployment compensation benefits paid.

 There are several other factors to consider, including:

-- It takes 36 consecutive months (ending on December 31 of each year) for a premium-paying municipality to establish an experience rating.
-Until the experience rating is established, cities are required to pay the entry-level premium rate (1.5 percent X maximum taxable wages).
+- It takes 36 consecutive months (ending on December 31 of each year) for a premium‑paying municipality to establish an experience rating.
+Until the experience rating is established, cities are required to pay the new‑employer premium rate on their taxable wages, as set by the Tennessee Department of Labor and Workforce Development for the applicable year.

-- Even though they are not required to pay unemployment compensation premiums, reimbursement employers are still obligated to file quarterly reports with the Department of Labor indicating wages paid to their employees.
+- Even though they are not required to pay unemployment compensation premiums, reimbursement employers are still obligated to file quarterly reports with the Department of Labor and Workforce Development indicating wages paid to their employees.

-- Reimbursement employers can be held liable for any overpayment of benefits made by the Department of Labor.
-Such employers can receive a refund for all overpayments made to former employees only after the Department of Labor has received a refund from the claimant.
+- Reimbursement employers can be held liable for overpayments of benefits made by the Department of Labor and Workforce Development.
+In general, reimbursement employers receive refunds for overpayments charged to their accounts only after the Department has recovered those overpaid amounts from the claimant.